 AppendEntriesin parallel to other servers.

-- Notify followers that entry is committed so that they can apply it to their state machines.
+- Notifies followers that the entry is committed so that they can apply it to their state machines.

 A leader never overwrites or deletes its entries.
-There is a guarantee that if an entry is committed, all future leaders will have it.
-A leader can, however, force overwrite the followers’ logs, so they match leader’s logs (elected democratically, but got a dictator).
+RAFT guarantees that if an entry is committed, all future leaders will have it.
+A leader can, however, force overwrite the followers' logs, so they match leader’s logs if necessary.

 Each server persists its current term and vote, so it doesn’t end up voting twice in the same term.

 RequestVote RPC, the server denies its vote if its log is more up-to-date than the